gramineproject/contrib/Curated-Apps/workloads/pytorch/README.md

       ```
       The above `helper.sh` script encrypts sensitive files such as models, data etc. with an auto
       generated test encryption key `workloads/pytorch/base_image_helper/encryption_key` and copies
       to the base image.
-Learn more about [Encrypted files](https://gramine.readthedocs.io/en/latest/manifest-syntax.html?highlight=protected#encrypted-files) support in gramine
+Learn more about [Encrypted files](https://gramine.readthedocs.io/en/stable/manifest-syntax.html#encrypted-files) support in Gramine.

    3. Generate the test confidential compute image based on the `pytorch-encrypted` image as shown
       below: